jsdelivrbot/openarch-d8/README.md

 * delete fields from page content type, or prob should just delete content type.
 * update responsive image sizes for events wider/widest/full
 * consider fullpage slideshow at node page? then smaller responsive images sizes...
+* fix
+* thumbnails in expandable rows (events, etc) should be height contrained b/c need to set max-height for expanded row.
+* views should only return plain text and let twig do rest.
+* remove inline-block class from header elements inside ribbon. instead wrap in label.
+* .custom-dropdown > select font is sizing weird. currently using magic .95rem to match font-size with everything else.
+* sortable tables
+* header__center only works for nav
+* thumb class should be list w/ li and h5 elments.
+* thumb should have thumb thumb__image and thumb__caption classes.
+* pad bottom of related media

 #### ISSUES: